NFPA®-Compliant Firefighting Cameras

 Heat and Flame Test

-The K65 is FLIR’s new NFPA-approved TIC which allows firefighters to see more clearly in the darkest, smokiest environments, maneuver more strategically, stay better oriented, and find victims faster.
+The FLIR K65 is an NFPA®-compliant TIC that allows firefighters to see more clearly in the darkest, smokiest environments, maneuver more strategically, stay better oriented, and find victims faster.

 Easy-to-use, even with gloves on

-The K65 has an intuitive and simple user interface and can be controlled by 3 large buttons on top of the unit - ideal for a gloved firefighter’s hand.
+The FLIR K65 has an intuitive and simple user interface controlled by three large buttons right below the screen – ideal for a gloved firefighter's hand.

 A thermal imaging camera should be easy to operate with a gloved hand.